 |Interest Cost and Dividend||As the Shareholders are the actual owners of the company, so after all the expenses and liabilities, the owners take a part of the Profits as Dividends, which is decided by the Directors in a board meeting and approved by the shareholders.||The amount of the loan, the rate of interest, and the tenure of the loan is decided before the loan is taken by the business.
 Payment of the entire loan plus interest is being divided by the tenure, and a certain amount needs to be paid every month or every quarter.|

 |Calculations||Equity + Share holder’s reserves||Short-term Borrowings+ Long-term Borrowings|

 |Financial Markets and Business||The business situation is directly co-related with the Financial Market.
 An increase in Shareholders’ funds is generally positive for both.||The same thing prevails over the Debt as well.
 If the loan amount becomes higher, then it eats the profitability of the company and is not a good sign for the Financial market and the business.|

 Debt vs Equity is two parallel concepts of which had prevalent and is very much relevant in modern Businesses.
-Debt or Borrowings are very much different from the Equity or Shareholders’ fund as they both are conceptually different in nature and bears different characteristics as well.
+Debt or Borrowings are very much different from the Equity or Shareholders’ fund as they both are conceptually different in nature and bear different characteristics as well.